 Indie games also are prolific in saturating the game market.
 There are so many new games on a regular basis now that you can be a pixel art warrior in the morning and a digital ski-baller at night, both with a spin on current events and not breaking the bank once again.

-Reason #3 of Why Indie Games Are Popular: They’re Unique!
+Reason #3 of Why Are Indie Games Popular Now: They’re Unique!
 Perhaps Even Quirky

 So, yeah, obviously this is the #3 on the list, but number one on the books.
 Indie games can be totally super-duper weird, and get away with it because there are no board meetings or stocks to trade, it’s all in the mind of the dev.
 Those of us who are fluent in Reddit speak and general geek-speak know there are some pretty wild subcultures out there, and we’re all for it.